Boo! (TV series): Development

 The show was created by Will Brenton and Iain Lauchlan, who have created and produced Fun Song Factory, BB3B, and Jim Jam and Sunny in addition to Tweenies.
 Brenton also designed the characters.

 On July 26, 2002, the BBC picked up the UK broadcasting rights to Boo! for a broadcast in September 2003.
-On September 1, it was announced that Universal Pictures had acquired worldwide distribution rights to the series in exchange for providing co-funding.
+On September 1, it was announced that Universal Pictures had acquired worldwide distribution, home video and consumer product rights to the series in exchange for providing co-funding.

 On May 22, 2003, the show was announced to premiere on June 4 on the CBeebies on BBC Two block.

 On April 7, 2004, Boo! was renewed for a second series.

 Broadcast

-"Boo!" can be seen in the United Kingdom on CBeebies (formerly on CBeebies on BBC Two), reruns from 2007-2012 in the United States on the digital channel Qubo (with two episodes in a half-hour format), Discovery Kids in Latin America, and Australia's ABC.
-"Boo!" is also available in Canada on the French educational public broadcaster TFO.
-HOP! in Israel, and Baraem in Qatar.
+"Boo!" could be seen in the United Kingdom on CBeebies (formerly on CBeebies on BBC Two), reruns from 2007-2012 in the United States on the digital channel Qubo (with two episodes in a half-hour format), Discovery Kids in Latin America, Australia's ABC, and TVOKids in Canada, alongside Hop! in Israel, and Baraem in Qatar.

-In some episodes, Growling Tiger, Sleeping Bear or Laughing Duck says when it’s time for a song to begin when Boo dances to every song and the kids begin to yell "Hurray!" really loud before the song begins in every episode of Boo!